philgyford/col-scraper/README.md

 #### Gifts

 The gifts come from the "Gifts of Hospitality" table.
 Each object in the `gifts` array has a `name`, and two dates. `date_str` is the original text from web page. `date` is an attempt to create a `YYYY-MM-DD` date from this string using [dateparser][dateparser].
 It's usually accurate but fails on some strings such as "2-3 February 2017", and if no year was supplied.
 In either case `date` will be `null`.

-## Creating the SQLite database

-Assuming all the JSON files are present, you can create an SQLite database by running this command, passing in the name of the database file to create:

-    python convert_json_to_sqlite.py register.db

-You should be able to run it multiple times without things breaking...

 [colc]: http://democracy.cityoflondon.gov.uk/mgMemberIndex.aspx?VW=TABLE&PIC=1&FN=